guiwang1201/guiwang1201.github.io/_pages/cv.md

 * Wang, H., **Wang, G.**, Wang, N., & Wang, L.* (online).
 Effects of speaker types and L1 backgrounds on the linguistic complexity of learners’ writing. *International Journal of Applied Linguistics*. [https://doi.org/10.1111/ijal.12526](https://doi.org/10.1111/ijal.12526)

 * **Wang, G.**, Wang, H., & Wang, L.* (2022).
 Research trends in tourism and hospitality from 1991 to 2020: an integrated approach of corpus linguistics and bibliometrics. *6*(2). *Journal of Hospitality and Tourism Insights*. [https://doi.org/10.1108/jhti-09-2021-0260](https://doi.org/10.1108/jhti-09-2021-0260)

-**Under Review**
-* **Wang, G.**, Shu, J., & Wang, L.* Diachronic Changes of Number Use in Written American English from 1923 to 2008.
-* **Wang, G.**, Wang, H., & Wang, L.* Exploring the Development of Progressive Construction in Chinese and Japanese EFL Writing: A Usage-Based Approach.
-* Hu RT, **Wang, G.**, & Shao, B.* Translator attribution of Hongloumeng: Using entropy-based features and machining learning algorithm.

 ## **Conferences and Forums**
 + **Wang, G.** (2023, October 27).
 Kolmogorov complexity metrics in assessing L2 proficiency: An information-theoretic approach.
 Paper presented at *The 10th International Symposium on Second Language Acquisition Research in China*.
 Shandong, China.